As part of StrongerBC: British Columbia’s Economic Recovery Plan,

 TOURISM DEVELOPMENT IN KOOTENAY ROCKIES GROWS WITH STRONGERBC INVESTMENT

-Ten new destination and tourism infrastructure developments are underway in the Kootenay Rockies Tourism region with support from the Province.
+Ten new destination and tourism infrastructure developments took place in the Kootenay Rockies Tourism region with support from the Province.

 “We know recovery from the COVID-19 pandemic for businesses and people in the tourism sector are critically important.
 This fund creates new tourism infrastructure, which will help the sector recover, create local jobs and spur economic development,” said *Melanie Mark, Minister of Tourism, Arts, Culture and Sport.
 “Building on the calls to action from the sector, this fund invests in initiatives that link communities together and encourages visitors to spend time at several destinations within a region.” (*BC Minister from 2020-2022)